UK regulator to ring in the new year with new boss after current one steps down

 Dr Andy Samuel, outgoing NSTA Chief Executive, commented: “I’m delighted to be handing over to Stuart after eight years leading the NSTA.
 Stuart has been a key part of the organisation and will do a great job.
 I’m proud of all my team and our achievements from bolstering security of supply, to leading the energy transition and enhancing economic prosperity for the UK.”

-Furthermore, the NSTA informed that Payne’s work will include supporting the industry on “vital projects” involving electrification, carbon storage, energy hubs and exploration, liaising with other organisations with interests in the North Sea and working even more closely with the government and industry in light of challenging global politics.
+Furthermore, the NSTA says that Payne’s work will include supporting the industry on “vital projects” involving electrification, carbon storage, energy hubs and exploration, liaising with other organisations with interests in the North Sea and working even more closely with the government and industry in light of challenging global politics.

 Stuart Payne, incoming NSTA Chief Executive, stated: “It has been a pleasure working for Andy who has made such a big difference in our sector and it is a great honour and privilege to take over the leadership of the NSTA.